SorenTech/steeple/README.md

 Steeple is currently in alpha stage development.

+The Bones starter theme has been updated: "bones" replaced with "steeple" in most theme files.
+(Exceptions: url's for Bones theme have been left intact; translation files have not been updated.)

+Starter theme files need to be screened and modified to meet design goals for a starter church theme.

-The Bones starter theme and the Church Theme Framework repositories have been copied in as submodules in the directories "marrow" and "churchthemesframework," respectively.
-Files to be included in final Steeple project should be moved into the main project directory after they have been edited and approved.
+The Church Theme Framework repository has been copied in as a submodule in the directory "churchthemesframework."
+Submodule probably contains files that may replace or need to be combined with starter theme files in the main directory.
+Once this has been completed, submodule will be deleted.

-Submodules contain redundant files, these should be combined/edited and reduced to a single file in the main directory.

-Bones starter theme currently supports .scss.
-For intitial and/or beta development, Steeple will not support any CSS compiler, though we hope to add that in an early release.
+Bones starter theme supports translation into numerous languages.
+That isn't a top priority, but we'll add it into later updates.

-Bones submodules is built with a responsive CSS grid.
+Bones submodule is built with a responsive CSS grid.
 Should be evaluated and decide if should be kept or if should be replaced with a bootstrap grid.

-Church Theme Framework contains many components that we will want want to include.
-These can be used to replace elements of Bones theme as desired.